There is nothing that compares to a homemade vanilla custard. Velvety and smooth, serve it with fresh berries or cinnamon.

 Instructions

-- Heat the milk and vanilla extract (or paste) in a heavy bottom, medium saucepan until at a low simmer.
+- Heat the 2 cups whole milk and 2 teaspoons vanilla extract or vanilla bean paste in a heavy bottom, medium saucepan until at a low simmer.
 Do not let it boil, until heat until little bubbles form around the edges.

-- Meanwhile, place the sugar, cornstarch and salt into the bowl of a stand mixer fitted with the whisk attachment or a large mixing bowl with a whisk, blend dry ingredients until mixed.
-Add the egg yolks and blend until a pale yellow.
+- Meanwhile, place the 2/3 cup sugar, 1/4 cup cornstarch and 1/4 teaspoon salt into the bowl of a stand mixer fitted with the whisk attachment or a large mixing bowl with a whisk, blend dry ingredients until mixed.
+Add the 4 large egg yolks and blend until a pale yellow.

 - Slowly pour the milk mixture into the eggs while whisking at a low speed.
 Do not mix too fast or it will froth and foam.
 Blend until mixed.